MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-dash-topic-details.md

 ![Top CSAT impactors chart](media/ai-csi-top-CSAT-impactors.png) | [Top CSAT impactors (AI Insights)](#top-csat-impactors-chart)
 ![Top resolve time impactors chart](media/ai-csi-top-resolve-time-impactors.png) | [Top resolve time impactors (AI Insights)](#top-resolve-time-impactors-chart)

-The *Top CSAT impactors* and *Top resolve time impactors* charts use artificial intelligence technology to group support cases as *topics* that are a collection of related cases.
+The *Top CSAT impactors* and *Top resolve time impactors* charts use natural language understanding artificial intelligence technology to group support cases as *topics* that are a collection of related cases.
 These charts show you the impact the topic's cases have had on customer satisfaction and resolution time, and the channels associated with the topic that are having the greatest impact on customer satisfaction and resolution time.
 This can help you identify areas for improvement that can have the greatest impact.

 By default, the dashboard shows you key performance indicators for the last week, and for all products, channels, business units, and teams in your system.
 To change the time period, select a value from the Time Period drop-down list at the top of the dashboard.
 You can select either last day, last week, or last month.